IBM System/32: Overview

 The 16-bit single-user System/32, also known as the IBM 5320, was introduced in 1975, and it was the successor to the IBM System/3 model 6 in the IBM midrange computer line.
 IBM described it as "the first system to incorporate hardware and comprehensive application software."
 The New York Times described the 32 as "a compact computer for first‐time users with little or no computer programming experience."
 Within 40 months, "the System/32 had surpassed the IBM System/3 as the most installed IBM computer."

-The computer looked like a large office desk with a very small six-line by forty-character display and a keyboard similar to an IBM keypunch.
+The computer looked like a large office desk with a very small six-line by forty-character display.
 Having the appearance of a computerized desk, the System/32 was nicknamed the "Bionic Desk" after The Six Million Dollar Man (bionic man), a popular U.S. TV program when the computer was introduced in 1975.
 The 32 had a built-in line printer, that directly faced the operator when seated, and could print reports, memos, billing statements, address labels, etc.